alexhamster/telegram_bot_interface/README.md

 $ python3 ./run.py
 ```
 7. In your telegram channel write command < **/init** >
 , if all ok bot send id of your channel.
-For example: "Admin channel inited!
-ID: **-1234567890**"
+For example: "Admin channel ID: **-1234567890**"
 8. Open **config.py** and paste the channel id to *OUT_CHANEL_ID*
 ```python
 OUT_CHANEL_ID = -1234567890